ATECoder/dn.vxi11/src/items/readme.md

 ## How to Use

-For information on using [ISR's VXI-11] see the repository [ISR's VXI-11 IEEE488] projects.
+For information on using [ISR's VXI-11] see the repository [ISR's VXI-11 Apps] projects.

-The [ISR's VXI-11] VXI11 package consists of a set of fully functional low level classes implementing VXI-11 clients, servers, devices and instruments.
+The [ISR's VXI-11 Client] and [ISR's VXI-11 Server]  VXI11 packages consists of a set of fully functional low level classes implementing VXI-11 clients, servers, devices and instruments.

 Typically, the VXI-11 Instrument Client and Interface Client classed would be inherited for creating classes such as the Visa message-based session.